GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_multi_tile.rst

         *c_iter = m.to_vector<int16>();
     }

-We can use our 4x16x4 kernel across multiple tiles to calculate a 16x16x16 matrix multiplication in parallel.
+The 4x16x4 kernel is duplicated across 16 tiles to calculate a 16x16x16 matrix multiplication in parallel.

 Graph Code (graph.h)
 *********************

 Here is the graph code.
 Note that this code broadcast the A and B matrices to all tiles.
-Our inputs are thus duplicated 16 times(!) in local tile memory.
-We will discuss alternative approaches in the next section, but this serves as a simple reference example.
+The inputs are thus duplicated 16 times(!) in local tile memory.
+More memory-efficient approaches are discussed in the next section, but this serves as a simple reference example.

 .. code-block:: cpp